Web Design, SEO, and the Slow Death of Human Language

 After a while, you start wondering:

-- Am I hurting myself by trying to sound human?
+• Am I hurting myself by trying to sound more human?

-- Do I also need to sound like a corporate marketing machine just to survive online?
+• Do I also need to look like a corporate marketing machine just to survive online?

 That is honestly the part I struggle with most.
 Not because I dislike SEO.
 Not because I dislike strong rankings or good business results.
 Of course not.
-But because I have slowly become exhausted by how robotic, repetitive, and increasingly artificial so much of the web design and SEO industry now looks online.
+But because I have slowly become exhausted by how robotic, repetitive, and increasingly artificial so much of the web design and SEO industry has become.

-After a while, many websites stop sounding like real people and start sounding like slightly modified versions of the exact same marketing template.
+After a while, many websites stop representing real people and start feeling more like automated ice machines.

 The strange thing is that many business owners probably feel this too.

-People can usually tell when a website sounds human.
-They can also recognize when every sentence feels carefully engineered.
+People can usually tell when a website feels human.
+They can also recognize when every sentence are carefully engineered.

 That does not mean web designers should ignore SEO, keyword strategy, local visibility, or the importance of helping businesses compete online successfully.
 Absolutely not.